nsg/nsg.github.io/index.md

 # About Me

-I'm a system administrator that works in the devops-spectrum of the trade.
+I'm a product owner with a history of system administraton that works in the devops-spectrum of the trade.
 I work with servers and whatever solves my problem.
-I work with the software stack building clusters, container management and crazy contraptions.
+I use the software stack building clusters, container management and crazy contraptions.
 From time to time, I also do some development.

 I Love to thinker with code and tweak systems.
 Over the last years I have mostly been fascinated with LXD, Snapcraft, Ansible, Docker, High Availability, Clusters, Automation and I'm trying to learn to program the GPU (OpenGL).
 I have been working with everything from tiny tings up to large clusters in data centers.